CliMA/Oceananigans.jl/docs/src/quick_start.md

 ## Visualization

-They say that a Makie visualization is worth a thousand unicode characters, so here's a plot of vorticity...
+They say that a [Makie](https://makie.juliaplots.org/stable/) visualization is worth a thousand Unicode characters, so here's a plot of vorticity:

 ```jldoctest cpu
 using GLMakie